dougmorato/WebGoat-Documentation/Contributing to WebGoat.md

 Webgoat admins ( Bruce right now ), promote users from "external" to "WebGoat" developers when it makes sense.

-## Development Workflow for Core Developers

-Master is the main working stream. it is built nightly in bamboo, and produces a new version.
-This is the bleeding edge version, the 'nightly build'

-Anything you merge to master needs to be at least good enough to go into the nightly build. that means:
-1.          all of the tests pass
-1.          nothing is _worse_ than it was before you started It is strongly recommended that you create a local branch for any work you do.
-If you are working on a JIRA ticket, name the branch for it ( WEB-168).
-When work is finished, you can do one of two things:
-1. Push the branch to origin, so that someone else can check it out to test/review
-1. Merge it into your local master branch, and then push the commits directly to master on origin.
-Working directly on your clone of master is discourage, but acceptable.
-This makes sense for very trivial changes that you know will not need review by others, and will be very quick.
-Releases are cut from the master branch, using a separate, manually executed bamboo job.
-This job tags master, and produces a numbered release.
-These artifacts are manually copied to the archive locations, especially stable releases.

 ## Development Workflow for Contributors